fgremper/CloudStudio/Documents/WorkLog.md

 > fix active branch is null
 > fix a bug with empty files where the diff3 output isn't in order
 > fix ejs bracket bug
-fix db pool -> seems to work now... maybe i had a leak somewhere fix swing gui list bug
+> fix db pool -> seems to work now... maybe i had a leak somewhere (pretty sure I did) fix swing gui list bug

 TODO friday

-add the remaining interface functionality, clean up interface gui explanation at the bottom (or question mark somewhere) UPDATE LAST BRANCH ORIGIN UPDATE VIEW!!!!!!!!!
+add the remaining interface functionality, clean up interface gui explanation at the bottom (or question mark somewhere) UPDATE LAST BRANCH ORIGIN UPDATE VIEW!!!!!!!!! -> put it into repository information lastOriginUpdate do sorting for all queries

 TODO saturday